elbow-jason/byte_ordered_float/README.md

 iex> ByteOrderedFloat.encode(:not_a_float)
 :error

-iex> ByteOrderedFloat.decode("not a valid float-encoding binary") :error
+iex> ByteOrderedFloat.decode("not a valid float-encoded binary") :error
 ```